 Reaction to Alan Johnson’s decision to ban Islam4UK – the Islamist group that provoked public outrage by planning a march through Wootton Bassett – is mixed.
 Inayat Bunglawala, from the Muslim Council of Britain, said that while the “overwhelming majority” of British Muslims strongly disapproved of Islam4UK’s actions, he felt uncomfortable about the Government’s decision to outlaw the group.
 Shami Chakrabarti of the human rights group Liberty told the BBC that proscription should be limited to groups involved in terrorist activity.
 Johnson said, “Proscription is a tough but necessary power to tackle terrorism and is not a course we take lightly.”

 Seven judges at the European court of human rights said that random stop and search powers under section 44 of the Terrorism Act were far too widely drawn and lacked adequate parliamentary and legal safeguards against abuse.
 The Guardian outlines that more than 117,000 searches took place in 2008 with black and Asian people at least four times more likely to be stopped.
 The independent reviewer of anti-terrorism legislation, Lord Carlile of Berriew, QC, said that the judgment could have serious implications and might require parts of the Terrorism Act 2000 to be rewritten.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.